A record number of Americans live in multigenerational households today.

 Multigenerational households have rapidly increased in the last few years:

-- One in six Americans currently lives in a multigenerational household
+- One in five Americans currently lives in a multigenerational household.

 Major Factors Leading to the Increase in Multigenerational Households